securitybunker/better-gdpr/readme.txt

 4. Salesforce
 5. Etc...

-If a user is deleted, the service can be configured to automatically delete user records from all SAAS services.
+If a user is deleted, the service can be configured to automatically delete user records from specific SAAS services.

 == Frequently Asked Questions ==